Actindo-AG/Documentation/Fulfillment/Integration/01a_Fiege.md

     > [Info] By default, all connections that have been established are first inactive and therefore must be enabled after the connection configuration.

-[comment]: <> (Check, ob Checking credentials und Loading data Nachrichten bei Fiege auch vorkommen)

-6. Proceed to configure the connection, see [Configure the Fiege connection](#configure-the-fiege-connection).
+6. Continue to configure the connection, see [Configure the Fiege connection](#configure-the-fiege-connection).

 ## Configure the Fiege connection